Pipe feeds route and editing pipe feeds in a radiant system

 - Band width

-- Acc. to number of feeds - maximum width of the band within which the generated pipe feeds are arranged will depend on the number of the required pipe feed pairs.
+- - maximum width of the band within which the generated pipe feeds are arranged will depend on the number of the required pipe feed pairs.

 - User specified - maximum width of the band within which the generated pipe feeds are arranged will be as specified by the user.